 We cannot control health care costs, without severe rationing, as long as we retain multiple private insurers, because this model wastes at least a third of our health care dollars on areas that have nothing to do with direct health care: marketing, high CEO salaries, profits, and administration.
 We cannot guarantee that patients will be able to afford needed care using private insurers because the private insurance model is profit driven.
 These corporations profit by avoiding the sick and denying and restricting payment for care.
 Their bottom line is profit, not improved health.
 And no amount of industry regulation to date has been successful in changing that bottom line.
 Likewise, the new federal legislation is full of loopholes that will allow private insurers to continue to skirt the regulations.

 The White House and Congress claimed throughout the process that we must retain private insurance because Americans desire choice, and this has been framed as choice of insurance.
 However, this is a false concept.
 No person can anticipate what their health care needs will be or which insurance will be best.
 Health care needs change the day a patient has a serious accident or is diagnosed with a serious illness.
 We all need the same health insurance: one that covers all medically necessary care when and where we need it.
 Those of us who travel and listen find that people in America desire choice of health care provider and choice of treatment: the two choices that private health insurers restrict.

-So what are the White House and Congress really saying when they claim that we must retain a private insurance model?
+he White House and Congress really saying when they claim that we must retain a private insurance model?
 That they are unwilling to take on these powerful industries, and so we, the people, must be willing to compromise and work within their framework.
 Mohandas Gandhi said: